John Hancock Life Insurance review 2020

 - No online policy management.
 To change your address, payment info or beneficiaries, you’ll need to call the insurer or mail in a form.

-On TrustPilot, the insurer has 4.5 out of 5 stars based on 64 reviews as of October 2020.
+On TrustPilot, the insurer has 4 out of 5 stars based on 64 reviews as of October 2020.
 Most complaints are with travel insurance policies, and most life insurance review are positive.
 Many customers praised the easy application process and the incentives offered by the Vitality program, though some mentioned problems with billing.
 However, Trustpilot notes that John Hancock hasn’t responded to negative reviews for the past 12 months.

 Life insurance ratings